gvlproject/gvl.ansible.playbook/readme.md

 GVL File System (GVL-FS)
 -----------------------------
-Launch an instance of the machine image built in the previous step and attach a new volume to it.
-Create a (`XFS`) file system on that volume and mount it (under `/mnt/galaxy`).
-Note that this can also be done from CloudMan's Admin page by adding a new-volume-based file system.
-Change the value of `psql_galaxyftp_password` in `group_vars/all` and set the launched instance IP in `inventory/builders` under `galaxyFS-builder` host group and run the role with
+Launch an instance of the machine image built in the previous step and when CloudMan comes up, choose the *Cluster only* with *transient storage* option (under *Additional startup options*).
+Insert the instance IP address in `inventory/builders` file under `galaxyFS-builder` host group and change the value of `psql_galaxyftp_password` in `group_vars/all`; run the role with

     ansible-playbook -i inventory/builders cloud.yml --tags "gvl-fs"

-You may want to customise the list of tools that are installed prior to running the command above.
-This can be done by editing `shed_tool_list.yaml.gvl`.
+Running above command will automatically install a number of Galaxy tools.
+The list of tools that can be installed can be changed by editing `shed_tool_list.yaml.gvl`.
 You may also want to update the default container to which the GVL filesystem archive will be uploaded (in `group_vars/galaxyFS-builder.yml`)

-After the run has completed (typically ~15 minutes), you need to create a snapshot of the file system.
-Before doing so, stop any services that might still be using the file system, unmount the file system and create a snapshot of it from the Cloud's console.

 ### Customizing
 This role requires a number of configuration options for the Galaxy application,